Simon-Brandt/ShellArgparser/docs/tutorial/standalone_usage.md

-                                 command line (default: false) [--error-exit-code=INT]          the exit code when errors occurred upon parsing (default: 1) [--error-style=STYLE]            the color and style specification for error messages (default: "red,bold,reverse") [--help-arg-group=NAME]          the name of the argument group holding all help options, i.e., --help, --usage, and
+                                 command line (default: false) [--error-exit-code=INT]          the exit code when errors occurred upon parsing (default: 1) [--error-style=STYLE...]         the color and style specification for error messages (default: "red,bold,reverse") [--help-arg-group=NAME]          the name of the argument group holding all help options, i.e., --help, --usage, and